adell2024/intro_securite_info/04-password/README.md

-crack the code and find the pawword
+crack the code and find the password